DennisEendragt/WarOfCards/README.md

     5. `ACE` is considered the lowest ranked card in the game, while `KING` is the highest.

 ## Instructions to compile and run the game:
-    1. Create this folder hierarchy: `root`/`com`/`dharmeshsujeeun`/`warofcards`
+    1. Create this folder hierarchy: _root/com/dharmeshsujeeun/warofcards_
-    2. Download the repository as a zip file and place it in the `warofcards` folder.
+    2. Download the repository as a zip file and place it in the _warofcards_ folder.
     3. Extract the contents of the zip file in the same folder.
-    4. Open the terminal and navigate to the `root` folder.
+    4. Open a terminal and navigate to the _root_ folder.
     5. Type this command in the terminal and press Enter (to compile the code):
-        `javac com/dharmeshsujeeun/warofcards/*.java`
+        _javac com/dharmeshsujeeun/warofcards/*.java_
     6. Type this command in the terminal and press Enter (to run the game):
-        `java com.dharmeshsujeeun.warofcards.RunGame`
+        _java com.dharmeshsujeeun.warofcards.RunGame_

-In the near future I *may* decide to implement a GUI version of this game using HTML5/CSS3/JavaScript, and host it on my website, [dharmeshsujeeun.com](http://dharmeshsujeeun.com).
+In the near future I _may_ decide to implement a GUI version of this game using HTML5/CSS3/JavaScript, and host it on my website, [dharmeshsujeeun.com](http://dharmeshsujeeun.com).